 You know the place.
-That portion of your land too hilly, rocky, wet or steep to plow... where beautiful wildflowers bloom spring through fall... you pasture livestock there part of the year... maybe put the grass up for hay... hunt deer and pheasants in the fall... walk out there with your family on warm sunny days... meadowlarks and prairie chickens, songbirds and butterflies abound.
+That portion of your land too hilly, rocky, wet or steep to plow, where wildflowers bloom spring through fall, you might graze livestock there part of the year, maybe put the grass up for hay, hunt deer and pheasants in the fall, walk out there with your family on warm sunny days, meadowlarks and prairie chickens, songbirds and butterflies abound.
 It's your piece of native prairie.

 Your family has been stewards of this land for 20, 50 or a hundred years.
-Or, you're a more recent landowner.
+Or you're a more recent landowner.
 Regardless, you're concerned.
-That prairie is a special place you want to preserve for future generations; the agricultural lifestyle is one you hope to maintain.
-And you're wondering, given today's economics, how to do both.
+That prairie is a special place you want to preserve for future generations while still maintaining your current uses and lifestyle.
+Wondering how to do both?

 There is a way.
 Enroll your land in a Native Prairie Bank.